HA-Bots/Auto-Filter-Bot/README.md

 • /invite_link - to generate invite link.
 • /logs - to check bot logs.
 • /index - to index bot accessible channels.
+• /openai - Find solution to any question with ChatGPT
 ```

 ## Variables